Turmeric

 Common questions about Turmeric research

-There are currently 3 peer-reviewed studies on Turmeric (Curcuma longa), involving 107 total participants.
-Research covers Arthritis, Depression, Chronic Pain.
+There are currently 5 peer-reviewed studies on Turmeric (Curcuma longa), involving 107 total participants.
+Research covers Arthritis, Chronic Pain, Systematic reviews and 3 more areas.
 The overall evidence strength is rated as Strong.

 The evidence is currently rated as "Strong Evidence".
 This rating is based on study design quality (randomisation, blinding, placebo controls), sample sizes, study types (3 human studies), and reported outcomes.

-Turmeric has been researched for: Arthritis, Depression, Chronic Pain.
+Turmeric has been researched for: Arthritis, Chronic Pain, Systematic reviews, Depression, Anti-Inflammatory & Antioxidant, Joint & Musculoskeletal Health.
 Each area has its own body of evidence which you can explore in the study breakdowns above.

 Similar Supplements